2017 Update: According to Govtrack.com, Aaron’s Law “was introduced on June 20, 2013, in a previous session of Congress, but was not enacted.”

-Rep. Zoe Lofgren (D-CA) introduced Aaron’s Law in the House.
-A much anticipated bill, Aaron’s law aims to clarify the vagueness currently inherent in the Computer Fraud and Abuse Act.
-Named after the late Aaron Swartz – the computer genius who took his own life earlier this year when faced with 35 years in prison for downloading a bunch of academic articles – the law would make it impossible for federal authorities to convict someone for minor violations, like breaching terms of service agreements or website notices.
+Named after Aaron Swartz – the computer genius who took his own life when faced with 35 years in prison for downloading academic articles – the law would make it impossible for federal authorities to convict someone for minor terms violations.

-Another online customer review lawsuit is making its way through the courts, which gives us another chance to review the basic requirements for winning an online trade libel case.
+Another customer review lawsuit is making its way through the courts.
+Let’s talk about the case and review the basic requirements for winning an online trade libel case.

-A Florida woman bought a hot tub, claimed it didn’t work, and ultimately posted a scathing review on Ripoff Report.
+A Florida woman bought a hot tub, claimed it didn’t work, and posted a scathing review about it on Ripoff Report.
 In response, the hot tub company slapped the her with a defamation lawsuit.

-Below, we’ll review the customer review lawsuit, and then discuss what differentiates an acceptable, but negative, online review and a defamatory one.
+Below, we’ll review the customer review lawsuit, and then discuss what differentiates an acceptable-but-negative online review from a defamatory one.

 Ripoff Report Case Study: Customer v.
 Hot Tub Company

-This Ripoff Report defamation story is similar to most: A disgruntled customer posts a bad online review after an unfortunate incident, and the targeted company fires back with a libel claim.
+This Ripoff Report story is similar to most: A disgruntled customer posted a bad online review after an unfortunate incident, and the targeted company fired back with a libel claim.

 In this case, a woman (whom we’ll call “Jenny”), bought a hot tub.
 “The spa leaked the first time I used it,” she explained, “so [the hot tub company] had it repaired.
 But then it leaked again.
 My carpet stank from the water and I wanted a refund.”